rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ![snap preference payment channels](./../../asset/image/snap-adv-enabled-payment-dash.png)

+?> ***Note:*** the configuration that is set using this method will only be applied to Snap payment transaction that is being opened via Snap Popup method (frontend javascript implementation method with snap.js).
+If your implementation is via Snap Redirect mode, please use configuration on the next section.

 #### B) Specify Payment Channel via API Request
 You can add and customize `enabled_payments` parameter.
 That will apply specifically for the transaction.